Climate Change and Implications for National Security

 As glaciers and polar ice caps melt, there is an albedo effect, which is a double whammy of less temperature regulation because of less surface area of ice present.
 This means that less absorption occurs and also there is less reflection of the sun’s light.
 A potentially critical wild card could be runaway climate change due to the release of methane from melting tundra.
 Worldwide permafrost soils contain about 1,700 Giga Tons of carbon, which is about four times more than all the carbon released through human activity thus far.

 Climate change also carries significant inertia.
 Even if emissions were completely halted today, temperature increases would continue for some time.
-Thus the impact is not only to the environment, water, coastal homes, agriculture and fisheries as mentioned, but also would lead to conflict and thus impact national security.
-Resource wars are inevitable as countries respond, adapt and compete for the shrinking set of those available resources.
+Thus the impact is not only on the environment, water, coastal homes, agriculture, and fisheries as mentioned, but also would lead to conflict and thus impact national security.
+Resource wars are inevitable as countries respond, adapt, and compete for the shrinking set of those available resources.
 These wars have arguably already started and will continue in the future because climate change will force countries to act for national survival; the so-called Climate Wars.

 As early as 2003 Greenpeace alluded to a report which it claimed was commissioned by the Pentagon titled: An Abrupt Climate Change Scenario and Its Implications for U.S. National Security.
 It painted a picture of a world in turmoil because global warming had accelerated.
 The scenario outlined was both abrupt and alarming.
 The report offered recommendations but backed away from declaring climate change an immediate problem, concluding that it would actually be more incremental and measured; as such it would be an irritant, not a shock for national security systems.